Be Happy! Be Healthy! Be Safe! Always try your best!

 History and Geography

 These two subjects are taught mainly through creative project work.
-In Geography the children’s studies include – the local area in comparison to other localities, some aspects of the environment of the wider world and the relationship between people and their environment.
+In Geography, the children’s studies include: the local area in comparison to other localities; some aspects of the environment of the wider world; the relationship between people and their environment.
 In History, the children will be helped to develop a sense of the passage of time and an understanding of the past.
 They will study local and family history and look back at events in their own lives and the lives of important people.

 Music

-Children are taught music using the Charanga scheme of work.
+Children are taught Music using the 'Kapow' scheme of work.
 This scheme combines music appraisal, listening and attention skills, singing lots of traditional songs and rhymes, co-ordination and control skills and musical exploration in theme based lessons.
-Music is taught as a discrete lesson each week, and elements of lesson is repeated and built upon, giving children ample opportunity to develop their music skills as well as their confidence in exploring different ways to play instruments.
+Music is taught as a discrete lesson each week, and elements of lessons are repeated and built upon, giving children ample opportunity to develop their music skills as well as their confidence in exploring different ways to play instruments.

 Art